 1) The Thoroughbred is eating 2.6% of his bodyweight and is still below the ideal BCS of a 5.
 He’s approaching the max capacity that a horse can eat (3% of bodyweight) in a 24hr period.
 This horse is probably in full training in addition to being a hard-keeper.
-Changing him from a grass only diet to a mixed hay will allow him to meet his calorie requirements with 23 lbs. of hay/day (2.1% of bodyweight).
-That’s a savings 1,460 lbs. of hay/yr. or approx 130 small square bales.
-He will not only meet his calorie and fiber requirements , but the overall sugar/starch (NSC) is reduced and the amino acids for muscle recovery are increased – not to mention the additional savings in forage costs to you.
+Changing him from a grass only diet to a mixed hay forage that incorporates alfalfa, will allow him to meet his calorie requirements with about 23 lbs. of hay/day (2.1% of bodyweight).
+That’s a savings 1,460 lbs. of hay/yr. or approximately 130 small square bales.
+He will not only meet his calorie and fiber requirements more efficiently, but the overall sugar/starch (NSC) is reduced and the amino acids for muscle recovery are increased – not to mention the additional savings in forage costs to you.

 “It’s simply beyond my control”

 Sometimes forage quality or quantity is not something that we can control.
 In boarding situations or certain parts of the US (Florida in particular) forage quality, variety and availability may be challenging.
 Forage types may change on a monthly, weekly or even daily schedule.
 Because the microbial population is dependent on a consistent forage supply and variety, these frequent changes may lead to digestive upset.
 Horses in these situations benefit from a daily probiotic/prebiotic to help improve fiber digestion and reduce digestive upset.
 When forage is beyond your control, there are some options.